 There have been some shut doors the past few months.
 But, let me share the past two weeks.
 I was adopted as a missions partner by my church.
 I put my house on the market and sold it for the full asking price.
 I have a place to live, rent free, for my remaining three months as a teacher in the States.
 I have many offers from friends and family to help pack, sort, donate all of my material life.
 If I needed flashing lights in the sky to confirm God’s direction for my life, I think this counts.

-Based on our experience selling Elaine's house, we felt compelled to make a long-term commitment to Oasis for Orphans.
-We have committed to donating a portion of every home we sell, in the seller's name, to further their important work in Africa.
+Based on my experience selling Elaine's house, I felt compelled to make a long-term commitment to Oasis for Orphans.
+I have committed to donating a portion of every home I sell, in the seller's name, to further their important work in Africa.

 I am a graduate of the University of Oklahoma.
 Some might even call my enthusiasm for the Sooners bordering on fanaticism.

 By "coincidence" Oasis for Orphans has partnered with the University of Oklahoma for an intern program.
 If this were not further evidence of a connection to this beautiful cause, I don't know what is!

 Selling homes in the Chicago suburbs is very rewarding.
-Knowing our efforts play a tiny role in helping find homes for everyone is a blessing.
+Knowing my efforts play a tiny role in helping find homes for everyone is a blessing.

 Oasis for Orphans is committed to serving vulnerable children in Southwest Kenya.

-We are committed to partnering with them and our clients.
+I am committed to partnering with them and my clients.